dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 errors: 0
 </div>

-Here, the 'vs. 1 worker' column expresses the percentage reduction in execution time relative to the sequential version.
+Here, the "vs. 1 worker" column expresses the percentage reduction in execution time relative to the sequential version.

 The associative container within the global `directory_statistics` result allows, among other actions,